This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 - Take walks/exercise.
 Make sure you are staying active while pregnant.
 Your pregnancy will be easier and so will your labor and recovery.
 Even if all you do is take a walk each evening, make sure to do it.

-- Eat healthy during your pregnancy.
+- Make sure your pregnancy diet is full of healthy foods.
 Make sure you are getting enough fats (good fats – like from avocado’s, coconut oil, etc) and protein.
 When your body is healthy, it will have an easier time getting through childbirth and recovery afterward.

 - Say positive birth affirmations.
 If you need help coming up with some, these ones are wonderful.